What are “personal data”?

 How do we make use of personal data?

 We use the personal data that we collect to provide you with the information and services that you expect and/or request from us.
-This may be stakeholder engagement services, strategic consultancy, publication services, oncology services, digital and virtual services, or any of the other services we may—now and in the future—provide.
+This may be business intelligence, medical communications, publication services, promotional services, digital and virtual services, strategic consultancy or any of the other services we may—now and in the future—provide.
 Some of these data are also used for the receipt of newsletters and emails that inform you about our business activities.

 Whenever you register for one of our events or other services, we use your personal data to meet our obligations to provide you with the information and services you ask for.
 Whenever this includes billing or reimbursement, we use the billing data you provide to exercise our financial rights and obligations.

 Your personal data are also used for our internal business purposes, such as improving our services and communication, enhancing our website, and monitoring the use of our website.
 Data such as specialties, special interests, and degrees, combined with (general) data such as name and (email) address, are used for direct marketing purposes (see below).

 We rarely use special data (see definition above).
 These are only used in the event that you respond to our questions concerning dietary requirements and/or special needs, which may relate to your health and/or religious beliefs.

 Yes, it is.
 Pursuant to the GDPR, there are various legal grounds for processing personal data.
 Insofar as is relevant, these are